Bruxism: Prevention of dental damage

 Bruxism can cause significant tooth wear if it is severe, and sometimes dental restorations (crowns, fillings etc.) are damaged or lost, sometimes repeatedly.
 Most dentists therefore prefer to keep dental treatment in people with bruxism very simple and only carry it out when essential, since any dental work is likely to fail in the long term.
-Dental implants, dental ceramics such as Emax crowns and complex bridgework for example are relatively contraindicated in bruxists.
+Dental implants, dental ceramics such as lithium disilicate ceramic (trade name Emax) crowns and complex bridgework for example are relatively contraindicated in bruxists.
 In the case of crowns, the strength of the restoration becomes more important, sometimes at the cost of aesthetic considerations.
 E.g. a full coverage gold crown, which has a degree of flexibility and also involves less removal (and therefore less weakening) of the underlying natural tooth may be more appropriate than other types of crown which are primarily designed for esthetics rather than durability.
 Porcelain veneers on the incisors are particularly vulnerable to damage, and sometimes a crown can be perforated by occlusal wear.

 Occlusal splints (also termed dental guards) are commonly prescribed, mainly by dentists and dental specialists, as a treatment for bruxism.
 Proponents of their use claim many benefits, however when the evidence is critically examined in systematic reviews of the topic, it is reported that there is insufficient evidence to show that occlusal splints are effective for sleep bruxism as well as bruxism overall.

 Furthermore, occlusal splints are probably ineffective for awake bruxism, since they tend to be worn only during sleep.
 However, occlusal splints may be of some benefit in reducing the tooth wear that may accompany bruxism, but by mechanically protecting the teeth rather than reducing the bruxing activity itself.
 In a minority of cases, sleep bruxism may be made worse by an occlusal splint.
 Some patients will periodically return with splints with holes worn through them, either because the bruxism is aggravated, or unaffected by the presence of the splint.
 When tooth-to-tooth contact is possible through the holes in a splint, it is offering no protection against tooth wear and needs to be replaced.